langchain-ai/agentevals/README.md

 In order to format them properly into the prompt, `reference_outputs` should be passed in as a `GraphTrajectory` object like `outputs`.

-Also note that like other LLM-as-judge evaluators, you can pass extra kwargs into the evaluator to format them into the prompt.
+Also note that like other LLM-as-judge evaluators, you can pass extra params into the evaluator to format them into the prompt.

-#### Graph trajectory strict match
+### Graph trajectory strict match

 The `graph_trajectory_strict_match` evaluator is a simple evaluator that checks if the steps in the provided graph trajectory match the reference trajectory exactly.